TimVroom/Magento-Zurb-Foundation/readme.md

 - Make sidebar sticky somehow.
 Any suggestions?
 - Add iScroll-4 to Sidebar. (http://cubiq.org/iscroll-4)
 - Further remove clunky Magento CSS and optimize it for SCSS.

-##Done!
-- Improving this readme with references and more info
-- Upgrade to Foundation 4 from 3.
-- Implement proper "jquery.isotope" support so that as the screen shrinks, the columns take up the whole screen. (http://isotope.metafizzy.co/)
-- Full Screen Layout.
-(It's the future, embrace it, and use the full realestate of the devices consumers use.
-Amazon has moved on, why haven't you?)

 Currently, a demo is unavailable but at this point it's not about the looks, There is a demo under Waterlee-Boilerplate however.
 That would give you some idea of where this is going, however, I'm stipping all of the theming components that are in Waterlee, as it's not a pure Foundation 4 theme, which this intends to be. download it, test it and please do provide a constructive feedback.
 Receiving your feedback and participation will make this worthwhile for everyone.